mohammad-rabie/discovery-layers-and-recommendation-engines-for-Monad-mainnet/README.md

 - [ ] Find a specific dapp?
 - [ ] Navigate without confusion?

-If yes to all = Good UX âœ“
+If yes to all = Good UX ✓
 ```

 ---

-## ðŸ“‹ Emergency Checklist (If Running Late)
+## 📋 Emergency Checklist (If Running Late)

 **If you're behind on Nov 23, prioritize:**

 ### Must Have (Do NOT Skip)
-1. âœ… App deployed and accessible
+1. ✅ App deployed and accessible
-2. âœ… Core search/filter working
+2. ✅ Core search/filter working
-3. âœ… Monad integration working
+3. ✅ Monad integration working
-4. âœ… README with install instructions
+4. ✅ README with install instructions
-5. âœ… Submit the form
+5. ✅ Submit the form
-6. âœ… Tweet about it
+6. ✅ Tweet about it

 ### Can Skip (If Necessary)
 - Perfect design polish